 Trudy Stevenson (born 16 September 1944) was a Zimbabwean politician.
 She was also a founding member of Movement for Democratic Change (MDC) of Zimbabwe and the first white woman to be voted into the MDC National Executive.
 Trudy died in August 2018 in Dakar Senegal.

 She then moved to Zimbabwe in 1980 and became a Zimbabwean citizen in 1990.

 She obtained a BA degree (French and Italian, joint honours from the University of Reading and a Graduate Certificate in Education from the University of Zimbabwe.

-She was Member of Parliament for Harare North in the Parliament of Zimbabwe.
-She served as MDC's national secretary for Policy and Research in a smaller faction of the then Movement for Democratic Change (Mutambara) (MDC-M).
+She was Member of Parliament for Harare North in Parliament.
+She served as MDC's national secretary for Policy and Research, then in a smaller faction of the then Movement for Democratic Change (Mutambara) (MDC-M).